Export Control

 Visit the project portal.

-- Each user must enter her/his nationality in the project portal.
+- Each user must enter their nationality in the Project Portal.

 - Each PI must classify all her/his projects in the project portal in either “civil”, “dual-use”, or “military” based on the resulting scientific work.

-- In addition to the already existing project description, the PI msut explain the project classification (civilian, dual-use, military use).
+- In addition to the already existing project description, the Principal Investigator (PI) must explain the project’s classification (basic research, civilian, dual-use, military use).

 My project is already running.
 What do I have to do?